UtrechtUniversity/GitMiller/README.md

 | -o,<br />--output | local path where Papermill will put an executed version of your notebook |
 | -c,<br />--config | local path of YAML file in which you can add all mentioned paramaters |

 GitMiller uses [Papermill](https://github.com/nteract/papermill) to run your remote notebook.
 Besides executing, Papermill also enables you to parameterize your notebooks.
-If you would like to override certain variables in your notebook, add the variables and values in the config YAML file
+If you would like to override certain variables in your notebook, add the variables and values in the config YAML file under the `papermill` key.

 This repo contains a folder `example` in which a notebook `test.ipynb` exists.
 If you would like to run this notebook with GitMiller, use either: